Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 #### Information Type 0 — Busy

-This message is used to inform the GO device that the issuing IOX is busy with some critical tasks and the GO should not enter the sleep state.
-The IOX should send this message again to release the GO when it has completed its critical tasks.
+This message indicates to the GO device that the issuing IOX is busy with a critical task and that the GO should not enter the sleep state.
+The IOX should send this message again to release the GO device once it has completed its critical tasks.

 | Parameter Type | Description |
 | --- | --- |